unum-cloud/usearch/README.md

 many_in_many: BatchMatches = search(vectors, vectors, 50, MetricKind.L2sq, exact=True)
 ```

-By passing the `exact=True` argument, the system bypasses indexing altogether and performs a brute-force search through the entire dataset using SIMD-optimized similarity metrics from [SimSIMD](https://github.com/ashvardanian/simsimd).
+If you pass the `exact=True` argument, the system bypasses indexing altogether and performs a brute-force search through the entire dataset using SIMD-optimized similarity metrics from [SimSIMD](https://github.com/ashvardanian/simsimd).
 When compared to FAISS's `IndexFlatL2` in Google Colab, __[USearch may offer up to a 20x performance improvement](https://github.com/unum-cloud/usearch/issues/176#issuecomment-1666650778)__:

 - `faiss.IndexFlatL2`: __55.3 ms__.